btfcss/beautiful-css/documentation/form.md

 ### Disabled State

-Use the `disabled` attribute to visually indicate inactivity.
+Use the `disabled` attribute to visually indicate that a field is not editable.
+Disabled inputs appear dimmed and use alternate border and placeholder colors based on the theme.

 <div class="w-max-md mt-4 card p-3 border dark:border-grey-900 light:border-grey-100">
 <input class="form-control" disabled placeholder="Disabled input">